AmirYa412/Pytest-Automation/gui_tests/README.md

 The framework uses **environment variables** for sensitive data following security best practices.

-==NOTE: For simplicity, .env commited to the project, but in real life scenarios, you store sensitive data in a more secured approach.==
+<mark>NOTE: For simplicity, the .env file is included in this repository.
+In a real work environment, sensitive variables should be managed using a secure secret management service.</mark>

 #### Create `.env` file:
 ```bash